Alibi 1 Clinic Borehole Project – Togo

 Conclusion of Alibi 1 Clinic Borehole Project – Togo

 The percentage of the total population in the Tchamba District with access to potable water is estimated to be only 38 percent.
 In the Centrale region, only 41% of the population is estimated to have potable water hence the need is immense.
-The current Togo water assistance program in Togo chooses to focus on village-level health care clinics with the intention of addressing both a health care need and to provide potable water to the surrounding neighborhoods during months of water scarcity.
+The current Togo water assistance program in Togo chooses to focus on village-level health care clinics with the intention of addressing both a health care need and providing potable water to the surrounding neighborhoods during months of water scarcity.

 The maternity delivery room was equipped with a sink, faucet and running, potable water, and through additional outside funding; a floor drain and a discharge chamber, both plumbed to a dedicated subsurface cement-lined and ventilated septic tank.
 Delivery room waste (blood and tissue) can now be dispensed with directly in the maternity room in a safe and hygienic manner, rather than hand-carried by the midwives to an outdoor pit or in many cases poured into the latrines.